Colleges and Schools

 All undergraduate students accepted into the Bauer College of Business are eligible to apply for the Bauer College of Business Scholarships.
 Every Bauer College of Business undergraduate student is encouraged to apply, including current students, freshmen, transfer, and international students.

-In 1999, the Bauer College of Business Scholarship program awarded over $700,000 in scholarships to more than 400 deserving Bauer College of Business majors.
-Bauer College of Business scholarships range from $500 - $6000 and are competitively awarded by the Bauer College of Business Scholarship Committee.
+In 2001, the Bauer College of Business Scholarship program awarded over $1 million in scholarships to more than 450 deserving Bauer College of Business majors.
+Bauer College of Business scholarships range from $500-$6000 and are competitively awarded by the Bauer College of Business Scholarship Committee.
 Some Bauer College of Business Scholarships are based on academic merit, some are based on financial need, and some are based on a combination of merit and financial need.
 The specific criteria for each scholarship are established by the scholarship donor and the College.

 UH Business majors need only complete one Bauer College of Business Scholarship application form to be considered for all the Bauer College of Business Scholarships for which they qualify.
 The application deadline is March 1 for awards for the following academic year (Fall/Spring).
 Late applications will be accepted but will only be considered if there are awards remaining after the initial review.

-Bauer College of Business Scholarship information and web-based application forms are available on-line at www.bauer.uh.edu or in 334 Melcher Hall, or by contacting the Bauer College of Business Scholarship Office, University of Houston, 334 Melcher Hall, Houston, TX 77204-6021.
+Bauer College of Business Scholarship information and web-based application forms are available on-line at www.bauer.uh.edu or by contacting the Bauer College of Business Scholarship Office, University of Houston, 334 Melcher Hall, Houston, TX 77204-6021.
 Additional information, including scholarship criteria, donors, study abroad scholarships, information on other scholarship and financial aid opportunities, may also be found on the Bauer College of Business Scholarship web pages.

 The Elizabeth D. Rockwell Career Services Center